jameswburton18/TextNTabularExplanations/README.md

 Looking more closely and I am seeing that text shap values are not calculated through the permutation explainer, but instead through the partition explainer which makes groups of words and then substitutes them out as a whole when calculatin the presence or not of certain features in the shap val calculation.

 I think the steps will be to first create an exact brute force explainer which does the SHAP values for everything.
 But this may well take ages as it will treat each word invividually.
 In theory I can do a partition explainer for the combined two, but in order to do so I need a way of calculating the similarity between words and the tabular features.
 It might be the case that I just split the clustering tree into two parts, splitting tab and text at the top level.
 I think this means that clusters split at the top level will treat each other as a whole, ie (i think) the tabular features will treat the words as a single feature.
 Same as saying "Given the text is the way that it is, how do the tabular features affect the output".

 If I am calculating them seperately (if we are talking about all as text, for example) and I am holding the text constant, then I'd be using the sampling method to get the shap values of the tabular features.

 ## March 30th

 * [x] Get a clustering output for the text and tabular features

+## April 6th

+Right now the code is at a stage where I can get a joint explanation for the text and tabular features.
+The clustering dendograms are combined and the tabular features are sampled from the background dataset.
+Just to recap, the tab features are sampled from the background dataset because there is no one default, mask value that they can be replaced with, unlike with words.
+So, with that in mind, functionally the words also get sampled from the background dataset but it is always replaced with the same, masked value.

+Maybe can look into owen values, but I think the important thing now is that I have a way of getting a joint explanation for both tabular and text features.

+Let's get some results.
+Thinking back to types of explanations, we have:

+* Tab in LGB
+* Tab in BERT
+* Text in BERT
+* Text and Tab in BERT
+* Simple ensemble
+* Weighted ensemble
+* Stack ensemble

+The goal is to compare the explanations between all of them.
+Two things: I will already be able to get an acceptable explanation for some of the variants.
+Second, I might need to redo them such that they are all done in the same way (Partition).

+I will need to adjust the code in order to account for some methods which don't use tabular features at all, but for now let's focus on those which use both and I can plug and play:

+* Text and Tab in BERT
+* Simple ensemble (0.5)
+* Weighted ensemble (0.25)
+* Weighted ensemble (0.75)
+* Stack ensemble